-The PGY2 residents will have opportunities to develop and refine multiple skill sets including, but not limited to, practice foundation, direct patient care, drug information, and policy development.
-This is accomplished through rounding with patient care teams, providing educations to various members of the healthcare team in formal and informal settings, precepting pharmacy students and PGY1 residents, and conducting research in conjunction with pharmacy preceptors and/or other healthcare providers.
-Each learning experience and activity contributes to the resident's development into a self-sufficient practitioner.
-Graduates of the NYP PGY2 programs should be prepared to pursue employment in the acute care setting as a pharmacotherapy clinical specialist in their respective specialty.
+The purpose of the PGY2 program is to build on the Doctor of Pharmacy education and PGY1 pharmacy residency program to contribute to the development of clinical pharmacists in specialized areas of practice.
+Residents will have opportunities to develop and refine multiple skill sets including, but not limited to, practice foundation, direct patient care, drug information, and policy development.
+This is accomplished through rounding with patient care teams, providing education to various members of the healthcare team in formal and informal settings, precepting pharmacy students and PGY1 residents, and conducting research in conjunction with pharmacy preceptors and/or other healthcare providers.
+Each learning experience and activity contribute to the resident's development into a self-sufficient practitioner.
+Graduates should be prepared for advanced patient care, academic, or other specialized positions, along with board certification, if available.